 I like to watch a little Netflix on my lunch break, and they’re also handy to have in case of an anxiety attack and I need to listen to or watch something to calm me down.

 I have 2 pairs – one prescription and one non-prescription.
 My eyes are really light sensitive so I always make sure I’ve got them with me.
 While I wear contacts most of the time these days it’s just easier to keep both pairs close to hand since I usually end up forgetting one or the other.

 For the sole reason that my hair is stupidly thin, meaning literally any tiny amount of wind or humidity instantly destroys any style it has.

 Mints & Chewing Gum

 I mentioned these being a main part of my anxiety survival kit, so they take up regular residence in my handbag.
 Extra strong mints to help with any panic related nausea, and chewing gum to help the bloating.

 What sort of stuff comes under your handbag essentials?
-Let me know in the comments and I will have a gander at your blog and return the love!
+Let me know in the comments!